shg8/3DGS.cpp/README.md

 # VulkanSplatting

-VulkanSplatting is an (not-yet-highly-) optimized, cross-platform implementation of [Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) using the [Vulkan API](https://www.khronos.org/vulkan/) and compute pipelines.
+VulkanSplatting is an (not-yet-) highly optimized, cross-platform implementation of [Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) using the [Vulkan API](https://www.khronos.org/vulkan/) and compute pipelines.

+Why Vulkan?
+We want to democratize the access to high-performance point-based radiance fields.
+Existing implementations of Gaussian Splatting are often limited to CUDA, which only runs on NVIDIA GPUs, and OpenGL is deprecated on Apple platforms.
+Additionally, Vulkan's compute capabilities are the closest to CUDA's with support for warp-level primitives (subgroups).

 [![Windows + Linux](https://github.com/shg8/VulkanSplatting/actions/workflows/cmake-multi-platform.yml/badge.svg?branch=main)](https://github.com/shg8/VulkanSplatting/actions/workflows/cmake-multi-platform.yml)